In Loving Memory of

 American Karate Institute was very influential in guiding Mr. Otero into a journey of success which began in his youth.
 Mr. Otero started taking Martial Art classes at the age of 13.
 His mom encouraged him to take Martial Arts, because he had been getting into trouble at school.
 After starting classes at AKI, Mr. Otero found that he had the courage and determination to excel in karate.
 He spent six days a week taking karate classes and would look forward to assisting his instructors.
 He traveled with his father, who gave support, and the karate school to tournaments where he won many 1st place medals.
 He also won a gold medal in forms at the Junior Olympics Taekwondo tournament in Orlando.
 After years of training, he earned his blackbelt at 17.
 He continued competing and winning many tournaments.
 Furthermore, his true passion was to teach students the love of Martial Arts.

-He is honored and excited to be part of the AKI family, once again.
+We were honored and excited to have him back as a part of the AKI family, once again.
 May he rest in peace.